igoramadas/expresser/README.md

 ### Why Expresser?

-Even if Express itself does a good job as a web application framework, it can still be considered low level.
+Even if Express itself does a good job as a web application framework, it can still be considered low level by some.
-So the idea of Expresser is to aggregate common modules and utils into a single package, and make it even easier to start your Node.js web app.
+So the idea of Expresser is to aggregate common modules and utilities into a single package, to make it even easier to start your Node.js web app.

 ### How to configure

 Settings for the app and all modules are loaded by the `settings.coffee` module.
 If you wish to customize any of these settings, please create a `settings.json` file on the root of your app folder with the specific keys and values.
-Detailed instructions are available on the top of the `settings.coffee` file.

-You can also change settings directly on runtime, via the `settings` property of Expresser, for example:

-    var expresser = require("expresser");
-    expresser.settings.app.title = "My App";
-    expresser.settings.myStuff = 123;

-More info can be found at https://github.com/igoramadas/expresser/blob/master/docs/settings.md.
+For more info please head to https://github.com/igoramadas/expresser/blob/master/docs/settings.md.

 # Main modules

-Below you'll find important information about each of Expresser modules.
-Detailed documentation is extracted from the source code and available under the `/docs/` folder.
+Now to the main modules...

 ### App
 *   Pre-configured Express web server.